Greetings, my friends, music lovers, thrill seekers, conversationalists all across the fruited plane.

 No, no, no, no.

-He had to, because the Republicans were so weird and so extreme, and Harry Reid, to save the country, had to just basically kill every bill that came from the House.
+He had to because the Republicans were so weird and so extreme that Harry Reid, to save the country, had to just basically kill every bill that came from the House.

 What really happened was that Harry Reid was killing any and all anti-Obama legislation the House passed.

-And then it got to the point the House stopped passing anything, because it was clear that nothing was ever gonna happen in the Senate, that Reed had effectively shut it down.
+And then it got to the point the House stopped passing anything because it was clear that nothing was ever going to happen in the Senate, that Reid had effectively shut it down.

 Well, now that's all changed, see, because the Republicans now run the Senate.

-And so now the take from the drive-by media is the pressure is on the Republicans Because they can't hide anymore behind the fact that Harry Reed's burying everything.
+And so now the take from the drive-by media is the pressure is on the Republicans because they can't hide anymore behind the fact that Harry Reid's burying everything.

 All of this time, I think even the whole six years of the regime, not just the last four, but let's focus on the last four.

-And if uh if if the low information crowd or the liberal base thinks that everything in the country revolves around Washington, that Washington is the axis, that Washington's the sun, and that everything happens in Washington, and if nothing happens in Washington, we're all in trouble.
+And if the low-information crowd or the liberal base thinks that everything in the country revolves around Washington, that Washington is the axis, that Washington's the sun, and that everything happens in Washington, and if nothing happens in Washington, we're all in trouble.

 This is what a lot of people believe.

-And since nothing was coming out of Washington, it was broken because the Republicans don't mean SOBs, we're just having just dab Obama and they were engaging in gridlock.
+And since nothing was coming out of Washington, it was broken because the Republicans, those mean SOBs, were just driving to stop Obama and they were engaging in gridlocking.

 Can't believe I'm even saying this.

-The Republicans have a chance now to expose for the drive-by's, not that it'll matter, to the Democrat base, not that it'll matter, and the low information crowd, that they haven't been the one stopping things.
+The Republicans have a chance now to expose for the drive-bys, not that it'll matter, to the Democrat base, not that it'll matter, and the low-information crowd, that they haven't been the ones stopping things.

 What happens if the Republicans in the House send some legislation over to the Senate and the Senate passes it?